josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/👾_cyber_war_crimes.md

 - every cyber operation during war is governed identically;
 - every intrusion is an attack for IHL purposes;
 - every attack on state infrastructure is unlawful;
-- every civilian effect establishes a war crime;
+- every civilian effect establishes an IHL violation;
+- every IHL violation is a war crime;
-- every cyberattack against water is automatically a war crime;
+- every cyberattack against water automatically violates the special rules protecting objects indispensable to civilian survival;
+- every cyber operation affecting healthcare is necessarily an attack on a specially protected medical unit;
+- every serious data operation necessarily qualifies as an attack;
 - every Iran-linked actor is state-directed;
+- every Iran-linked operation is legally attributable to Iran;
+- state responsibility requires proof of one universal direction-or-control test;
 - every unlawful state operation produces individual criminal liability;
+- individual war-crime responsibility depends upon establishing state responsibility;
 - or lack of public attribution means governments know nothing internally.

 It argues for keeping the legal questions visible without pretending they are simpler than they are.